abhishek-mkumar/ds_Abhishek_Manojkumar/README.md

 # Trader Performance vs Market Sentiment Analysis

-This repository explores the relationship between trader performance and Bitcoin market sentiment using historical trading data from Hyperliquid and the Fear & Greed Index.
+This repository explores the relationship between trader performance and Cryptocurrency market sentiment using historical trading data from Hyperliquid and the Fear & Greed Index.
 The goal is to uncover patterns in trading behavior and profitability under different market conditions.

 ## Datasets